slimndap/jeero/readme.txt

 = How do I upgrade? =

-I am still working on the subscription engine.
-Once it is ready the possibility to upgrade will be made available inside the plugin.
-It shouldn't take long.
-For now you can [contact me](mailto:jeroen@slimndap.com) so I can upgrade you manually.
+Go to the Jeero menu in the WordPress admin and click on the upgrade link next the import that needs to import more than 10 upcoming events.

-= How much will it cost? =
+= How much does it cost? =

-Subscription rates will range from €20 - €30 per month, depending on your total number of events.
+Subscription rates range from €30 - €70 per month, depending on your total number of upcoming events.

 == Changelog ==